juandavidsernav/juandavidsernav/README.md

-### Hi there 👋, my name is Juan David and I from Colombia
+### Hi there 👋, my name is Juan David and I am from Colombia

-- 🔭 I’m currently working on some personal projects that I going to include here in GitHub, mainly in programming languages Python and Golang.
+- 🔭 I’m currently working on some personal projects that I will include here on GitHub, mainly in programming languages Python and Golang.
-- 🌱 I’m currently learning Software Development, DevOps, Cloud Solutions.
+- 🌱 I’m currently learning Software Development, DevOps, and Cloud Solutions.
 - 👯 I’m looking to collaborate on projects where I can learn new things and contribute with my knowledge.
 - 🤔 I’m looking for help with this repo and I going to create Discord and Medium personal pages for sharing my knowledge and help people to resolve problems and learn new things.
 - 💬 Ask me about programming, maths, and any doubt about me and my job.